 - Universally compatible across all operating systems

-- Uses a cardioid pickup pattern and wide frequency range to produce clear vocals while eliminating background noise
+- It uses a cardioid pickup pattern and wide frequency range to produce clear vocals while eliminating background noise

 - A built-in headphone jack gives you low-latency monitoring while you record